We are always looking for new ideas for courses and instructors who wish to teach them.

 Students who do not live in the RSU 54 / MSAD 54 school district pay an additional $20 for each course registration.
 If you live outside the school district, please add the out-of-district fee to your cart when you register online.
 To add the out-of-district fee, select it as a course and add it to your cart.

-RSU 54 / MSAD 54 Adult and Community Education and GED® Testing Service is committed to ensuring access to the GED® test for all individuals with disabilities and supports the intention of the Americans with Disabilities Act as Amended (ADAAA).
-If you have a disability that could keep you from taking the GED® Tests in the way they are usually given, you might be entitled to receive reasonable testing accommodations.
+RSU 54 / MSAD 54 Adult and Community Education and HiSET®Testing Service is committed to ensuring access to the HiSET® test for all individuals with disabilities and supports the intention of the Americans with Disabilities Act as Amended (ADAAA).
+If you have a disability that could keep you from taking the HiSET®Tests in the way they are usually given, you might be entitled to receive reasonable testing accommodations.
 Please ask the Adult Education Office for a Request for Testing Accommodations form.
 Reasonable accommodations are available for documented physical or chronic disabilities, learning or other cognitive disability, emotional and mental health disability, and attention-deficit and hyperactivity disorder.
-For more information, please see the GED Testing Service web site for information about accommodations for candidates with disabilities.
+All test takers requesting any accommodations must register by mail through ETS Disability Services and have their accommodations approved before their test can be scheduled.
+For more information, please see the HiSET®Testing Service web site for information about accommodations for candidates with disabilities.